-8 weeks - 2 hours of lecture per week 10 weeks - 1.5 hours of lecture per week
+8 weeks - 2 hours of lecture per week 10 weeks - 1.5 hours of lecture per week Additional Details Subject/Course Level: Education/Professional course for teachers or prospective teachers Grading: Letter grade.

-Additional Details

-Subject/Course Level: Education/Professional course for teachers or

-prospective teachers

-Grading: Letter grade.

-Instructor: Wetzel de Cediel Arts Integration in K-12 Classrooms: Read Less [-] EDUC 393 Preparation for Completion of the California TPA 1 Unit Terms offered: Spring 2022, Spring 2021, Spring 2020 This course is designed to support candidates as they prepare for and complete the Elementary Mathematics Performance Assessment for CA teachers (PACT).
+Instructor: Wetzel de Cediel Arts Integration in K-12 Classrooms: Read Less [-] EDUC 393 Preparation for Completion of the California TPA 1 Unit Terms offered: Spring 2023, Spring 2022, Spring 2021 This course is designed to support candidates as they prepare for and complete the Elementary Mathematics Performance Assessment for CA teachers (PACT).
 The PACT is required for all credential candidates prior to recommendation for credentialing as designated by the state of California.
 Candidates will become familiar with the requirements for the PACT, begin planning their teaching event, view, share, and critique "work in progress," read and respond to relevant articles, review guidelines for preparing video records of teaching practice, and design scoring criteria for assessing student work.
 Preparation for Completion of the California TPA: Read More [+] Rules & Requirements Prerequisites: Completion of required first year course work and field placements in the Developmental Teacher Education Program Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Education/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
-Preparation for Completion of the California TPA: Read Less [-] EDUC 399 Special Study for Educators 1 - 4 Units Terms offered: Summer 1996 10 Week Session, Summer 1995 10 Week Session Special study of professional topics under direction of a faculty member.
-One unit of credit for ever 7 hours of consultation and special study per Special Study for Educators: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Summer:
+Preparation for Completion of the California TPA: Read Less [-] EDUC 394 Institutional Change and Public Education 1 Unit Terms offered: Spring 2023, Fall 2022 The purpose of this year-long course is to ground emerging teachers in the essential ideas and values that guide their work in schools and their studies in the Berkeley Teacher Education Program.
+It provides opportunities for future teachers to deepen their notions of what socially just, democratic programs, initiatives, classrooms and schools look like, and why; to analyze the challenges to creating socially just, teaching and learning spaces; and to imagine the possible actions that teachers can take to promote such classrooms and schools.
+Institutional Change and Public Education: Read More [+] Rules & Requirements Prerequisites: Admission to BE3/BTEP Credential Program Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture per week Additional Details Subject/Course Level: Education/Professional course for teachers or prospective teachers Grading: Letter grade.

+Instructor: Patel

+Institutional Change and Public Education: Read Less [-]

+EDUC 399 Special Study for Educators 1 - 4 Units

+Terms offered: Summer 1996 10 Week Session, Summer 1995 10 Week Session

+Special study of professional topics under direction of a faculty member.
+One unit of credit for ever 7 hours of consultation and special study per

+Special Study for Educators: Read More [+]

+Rules & Requirements

+Prerequisites: Consent of instructor

+Repeat rules: Course may be repeated for credit without restriction.

+Hours & Format

+Summer: